 Speaking from experience, trying to keep the reigns on spiralling wedding costs can be almost impossible no matter how hard you try.
-From well meaning relatives chiming in with their two cents; to venues instantly doubling every package price when the word ‘wedding’ is mentioned, trying to stop the whole thing from becoming a circus instead of the special day it’s supposed to be, can take some incredibly hard work and difficult decisions.
+From well meaning relatives chiming in with their two cents, to venues instantly doubling every price when the word ‘wedding’ is mentioned, trying to stop the whole thing from becoming a circus instead of the special day it’s supposed to be, can feel impossible.

 There are a few key areas however, where you can really work to cut costs and pull back some of the control you thought you’d lost.

-I couldn’t believe how expensive wedding invitations were when I first took a look at them.
-For what is essentially a piece of card sent in the post with a little ‘flourish’ of detail, you can easily pay up to £1000 depending on the design you choose.
-I just didn’t have the budget for it.
+For what is essentially a piece of card sent in the post with a little ‘flourish’ of detail, you can easily pay up to £1,000 depending on the design you choose.

-It really depends what type of bride and groom you are here, but if you are trying to save money on your big day it is really worth taking stock of how much you actually need to spend on a gown or a suit. £3,000 is a lot for a dress that will only be worn the once, and there are plenty of other options out there.
+It really depends what type of bride and groom you are here, but if you are trying to save money on your big day it is really worth taking stock of how much you actually want to spend on a gown or a suit.

 One way is to set a colour and a style (ex. navy, mid length, capped sleeves) and then give your bridesmaids all a set amount of money and tell them to go and find their own dresses.
 It means they will all have slightly different dresses, but they will be able to cater to their own specific tastes, and, if the dress if slightly more expensive than the budget you have set, they can make up the difference with their own money.

-Alternatively, you can ask them to buy their own dresses, at, say, a set cost of £50, and that can stand as their wedding gift to you.
+Alternatively, you can ask them to buy their own dresses as a wedding present.

 It won’t come as a surprise that the smaller the guest list, the lower the costs.
-Keeping a handle on the guest list is actually far more difficult than it sounds, especially if you are from a large family (experience speaking here).
+Keeping a handle on the guest list is actually far more difficult than it sounds, especially if you are from a large family.

 It’s up to you, obviously, to decide how many people you would like to attend your big day, but don’t overstretch yourself financially in order to keep everyone happy.

 Don’t let people push you into inviting aunt Mabel because she’s part of the family, if you haven’t seen aunt Mabel since you were 6 and don’t know her from Adam.
-It’s not your relative’s wedding, it’s yours.
-It can get complicated, especially if they are contributing to the costs, but you need to find the balance between keeping people happy and still identifying the wedding as ‘your day’.
+It’s not their wedding, it’s yours.
+It can get complicated, especially if you have family members contributing to the costs, but you need to find the balance between keeping people happy and still identifying the wedding as ‘your day’.